nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 This standard focuses on the interface, token transfer semantics, and support for various transfer permission policies.

-NOTE: this API specification remains a work-in-progress and may evolve based on public comment
+**PLEASE NOTE:** this API specification remains a work-in-progress and may evolve based on public comment

 ## Abstract